How to lower Sprint bill

 Ask for a reference code for your savings and when it will take effect.
 You can get more savings by asking for it to apply immediately which results in a pro-rated credit.
 If your savings are not recurring, ask for a 50% extension of the term.
 Both these tactics can increase your savings dramatically.

 Sprint is also one of the most generous providers in terms of one-time credits.
 If you’re a long time customer, just flat up ask to get a credit on your next bill.
 You should get at least a $20 credit but if you ask for more and to talk to a manager we find you generally get $100 credit.

 Sprint is also one of the few service providers who still provides credits on equipment like your phone or tablet.
 Ask to get the remaining payments on your device waived.
 Many times they’ll say yes and you can save $200+ on the last couple months of the lease installments iPhone that you bought a year and a half ago.
 Don’t forget to ask for late and activation fees to be refunded even if it’s less than $10.
 They will generally refund you if you ask them even if those fees were months in the past.

-If don’t want to save without putting in the effort, you can sign up to getbillsmart.com.
+If don’t want to save without putting in the effort, you can sign up at getbillsmart.com.
 We know the latest tricks as well as the best time to negotiate your bill when promotions open up.
 Click the link below to get started.